 - Do you have a social security number?
 If not, are you eligible for one?

-- Work in high school.
+- Work in high school, if you can.
 Because undocumented students—even those with DACA—are not eligible for federal financial aid, college is particularly expensive.
-If you are a DACA beneficiary, take advantage of the EAD and SSN you receive.
+If you are a current DACA beneficiary, take advantage of the EAD and SSN you receive.
 Work an after-school job in high school.
 Colleges love to see that you can balance work and school, and you’ll earn money to put toward tuition.

 When should I start working on each component of my college applications?